traveldevel/iothub-ro/README.md

 Components of each Landscape :

-  - Ingestion (raw data, events, locations) : Kafka topic + Node.Js API to handle each topic and raise events
+  - Ingestion (raw data, events, locations) : Kafka topic + node.js app to handle each topic and raise events
   - Transfer to hotstore (Mongo DB) + Transfer to coldstore (if activated - Hadoop)
-  - Hub UI Admin
+  - Hub UI Admin (ui5 app)
-  - Hub UI Analytics
+  - Hub UI Analytics (later on)
+  - REST API for data and entities admin (node.js)

 Conventions :